An Imprint of IABC—

 c.
 Hardback option

-If the author chooses both paperback and hardback editions, add $75 for the second cover design and second BookVault setup.
+If the author chooses both paperback and hardback editions, add $175 for the second cover design and setup.
+Be aware that a hardback edition will drive up the cost of the book and can affect sales.

 a.
 Copyright